Thenlie/mdnman/lib/html/attributes/rel/preload/index.md

 Here however, we will use a `rel` value of `preload`, which turns `<link>` into a preloader for any resource we want.
 You will also need to specify:

-- The path to the resource in the [`href`](/en-US/docs/Web/HTML/Element/link#href) attribute.
+- The path to the resource in the [`href`](/en-US/docs/Web/HTML/Reference/Elements/link#href) attribute.
-- The type of resource in the [`as`](/en-US/docs/Web/HTML/Element/link#as) attribute.
+- The type of resource in the [`as`](/en-US/docs/Web/HTML/Reference/Elements/link#as) attribute.

-A simple example might look like this (see our [JS and CSS example source](https://github.com/mdn/html-examples/tree/main/link-rel-preload/js-and-css), and [also live](https://mdn.github.io/html-examples/link-rel-preload/js-and-css/)):
+An example might look like this (see our [JS and CSS example source](https://github.com/mdn/html-examples/tree/main/link-rel-preload/js-and-css), and [also live](https://mdn.github.io/html-examples/link-rel-preload/js-and-css/)):

 ```html
 <head>